xrick/d2l-en-tensorflow/chapter_introduction/index.md

 While we attacked regression problems by trying to minimize the L1 or L2 loss functions, the common loss function for classification problems is called cross-entropy.
-In MXNet Gluon, the corresponding loss function can be found [here](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.SoftmaxCrossEntropyLoss).
+In TensorFlow Keras, the corresponding loss function can be found [here](https://www.tensorflow.org/api_docs/python/tf/keras/losses/CategoricalCrossentropy).

 Note that the most likely class is not necessarily the one that you are going to use for your decision.